 Camping adventures in our travel trailer

-Glamping, according to the Oxford English Dictionary (it was added in 2016) is: "A form of camping involving accommodation and facilities more luxurious than those associated with traditional camping."
+Glamping, according to the Oxford English Dictionary, is:"A form of camping involving accommodation and facilities more luxurious than those associated with traditional camping."

-If Camping is, as one unknown author once said, "the art of getting closer to nature while getting farther away from the nearest cold beverage, hot shower, and flush toilet, then having a camper (travel trailer in our case) is awfully close to glamping!
-We have hot water, a flush toilet in a full bathroom, albeit small, and a refrigerator for cold beverages!
-And we can take it all with us whenever and wherever we want.
-Oh, and it has a few other amenities like a T.V., air conditioning, heating, a full kitchen, room to sleep 9 people comfortably and room for everyone's stuff!
+If camping is, as one unknown author once said, "the art of getting closer to nature while getting farther away from the nearest cold beverage, hot shower, and flush toilet," then having a camper is awfully close to glamping!
+We have hot water, a flush toilet, a refrigerator, A/C, heat, a full kitchen, room to sleep 9, and room for everyone’s stuff.

 If you don't want to read through everything and just want to jump to specific sections of this page, I've included links to the main sections here:

-Our second camper/travel trailer, a 2022 Jayco Jay Flight 32BHDS
+Our second camper/travel trailer — 2022 Jayco Jay Flight 32BHDS

 Below is our 2022 Jayco Jay Flight 32BHDS.
 It is 36 feet long with roughly 32 feet inside with 2 slide rooms that has the couch and a U-shaped dining table; a queen bed in the front; twin size bunk beds and a twin size be in the back bunk room; and access from inside AND outside to the bathroom.
 It also has an outside kitchen.
 We traded in the Avenger for this.
 The Avenger had a lot of issues and we were outgrowing the floorplan.
 We needed a bunk-house for the kids who were almost all grown up!